nadchif/adobe-brackets-encode-decode/CONTRIBUTING.md

 	* https://www.taniarascia.com/how-to-install-and-use-node-js-and-npm-mac-and-windows/

-3. Make the fix or add feature to ```src/main.js```
+5. Make the fix or add feature to ```src/main.js```

-5. Run compile the extension to use/test it in Brackets
+        Run compile the extension to use/test it in Brackets using the command:

 	```
 	npm run build